UNFmontreal/Dcm2Bids/docs/tutorial/first-steps.md

 2. `003_In_EPI_PE=AP_20180918121230`
 3. `004_In_EPI_PE=PA_20180918121230`

-The first is an resting-state fMRI acquisiton whereas the second and third are fieldmap EPI.
+The first is an resting-state fMRI acquisition whereas the second and third are fieldmap EPI.

 ### Setting up the configuration file

 Once you found the data you want to _BIDSify_, you can start setting up your configuration file.
-The file name is arbritrary but for the readibility purpose, you can name it `dcm2bids_config.json` like in the tutorial.
+The file name is arbitrary but for the readability purpose, you can name it `dcm2bids_config.json` like in the tutorial.
 You can create in the `code/` directory.
 Use any code editor to create the file and add the following content: